tuckergs/smb2-cmmod/README.md

 ```
 make clean
 ```
-to get rid of the executable and stuff
+to get rid of the executable and compilation files

 ## Usage